|View Updates||Click to View Latest Updates|

 Mr Anand Mahindra tweeted: “If this doesn’t move you, nothing will...

 Ecstatic at her win, she said “I want to thank all Indians who came out to cheer and all Indians back home.
-Also, thanked AFI, SAI, coaches, parents, and family for their unconditional support over the years”.
+Also, thank the AFI, SAI, coaches, parents, and family for their unconditional support over the years”.

 Athletics Federation of India President Adille Sumariwalla said, "Very proud of Hima for creating history.
 It is one of the proudest moments of my life and for Indian athletics.
 Congratulations to Hima and her coaches, the government and SAI for their support to AFI."